Chapter 4 Dichotomous endpoints

 filter(time == 3) %>%

-Another option is to bootstrap the predicted marginal predicitons:
+Another option is to bootstrap the predicted marginal predictions:

 library(boot)